Google Photos - API

 [Tip]Tip

 Instead of creating the API and all the tiny things, try Google Photos - Shared Page.
 There you only need a simple shared URL.
-Details you can find here: Google Photos - Shared Page
+Details you can find here: Google Photos - Shared Page.
+You can also select the files from Google Photos while uploading new files and store them on your webspace

 Video - Setup Google Photos